 Office hours: Office hours are defined as the hours that a company's principal advertised customer phone contact points are available.
 The relevant hours should be set out in the methodology statement.
-For the company who offer an automated / IVR system of any kind, then all calls to those lines should be reported, regardless of office hours.
+If the company offers an automated / IVR system of any kind, then all calls to those lines should be reported, regardless of office hours.